winggiver/wtm-website/README.md

 ##Hamburg Photos

-Photos from the city of Hamburg were provided by WTM lead and members.
+Photos from the city of Hamburg by WTM lead and member.

 WTM Lead --> Anja Schumann